 A thermostat is a device that routinely regulates temperature.
 Thermo (meaning heat) and statos (meaning to stay the same).
 It controls the gas supply or electricity to a heating and cooling system.

 A thermostat is wired to a heating or cooling system such as a furnace or air conditioner unit and acts as a switch to turn the unit on and off automatically, based on the thermostat’s temperature setting and/or programmed time schedule.

 When you set the temperature on a thermostat, the heat is controlled when the power of awaiting temperature reaches the set point, then the heat will be turned off.
 The heater will turn reverse once again when the room temperature drops below the set temperature and the cycle repeats.

-The other choice of thermostat is the pre-programable systems which are much easier and allows you to change the temperature that best suits your needs, without having to adjust it manually.
-Once the thermostat is programed it will automatically control the temperature for the duration of the set program and gives you the freedom to access and control it from anywhere, using a mobile device.
+The other choice of thermostat is the pre-programable system which is much easier and allows you to change the temperature that best suits your needs, without having to adjust it manually.
+Once the thermostat is programmed it will automatically control the temperature for the duration of the set program and gives you the freedom to access and control it from anywhere, using a mobile device.